EgyptAir Flight 804 wreckage shows "signs of high temperature damage and soot," officials say

-The so-called black boxes offer the best clues to determining why the plane went down while en route from Paris to Cairo on May 19, with 66 people on board.
+The black boxes offer the best clues to determining why the Airbus A320 crashed into the ocean, while en route from Paris to Cairo on May 19, with 66 people on board.

 “This is an amazing development taking us ever closer to learning what happened,” Quest said of the new evidence.
 “We can’t say whether it was nefarious or mechanical.”